Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re still working and don’t have substantial savings, consider long-term disability insurance.
 While it’s more expensive than short-term disability, it covers a longer list of illnesses and injuries, including arthritis, back pain, heart disease and mental health conditions.

 It lasts longer, too.
-Your benefit period can span several years, or until you reach retirement and Social Security kicks in.
+Your benefit period can span several years, or until you reach retirement age and Social Security kicks in.
 To put this into context, the average long-term disability claim lasts just under three years, according to the Center for Disability Awareness.
 But if you’re seriously ill or injured, LTD can potentially cover you for the rest of your working life.

 Long-term disability insurance replaces part of your take-home pay if you become ill or injured and can’t work.
 It covers a comprehensive list of physical and mental conditions, including common and chronic issues like back pain.
 But while it can last years or even a lifetime, the maximum monthly benefit is usually between 40% and 60% of your salary.